Academic Advising and Support Services

 Providing 24/7 access to information through its website and GoldenOpporTUnities online tool, Career Services maintains information on internships and other pre-professional work experiences; hosts job fairs that provide information on potential employers; maintains job vacancy information from a variety of sources; and arranges campus interviews with more than 100 prospective employers.
-Because employers start very early in their search for talent, students are encouraged to meet with staff members to work on a résumé, schedule a mock interview, and begin the career planning process as soon as they arrive on campus.
+Students are encouraged to meet with staff members and begin the career planning process as soon as they arrive on campus.

 All contacts at the AHC are strictly confidential as protected by law and professional ethics.
 No information will be released without a separate written consent form signed by the patient.

 It is University policy that the AHC does not issue excuses from class for illness.
 This is a matter between the student and the professor.
 The AHC “Notification of Medical Illness Policy” may be found on the AHC website.